converged-computing/fluence-kubectl/README.md

 ### Deploy Fluence

-You will need to deploy Fluence with the following flag for `scheduler.enableExternalService=true`:
+You will need to deploy Fluence with the following flag for `scheduler.enableExternalService=true`.
+See the [kind-config.yaml](example/kind-config.yaml) for how to deploy a kind cluster with ingress.

 ```bash
 helm install \